oracle-livelabs/apex/online-bookstore-app/10-add-user/10-add-user.md

 In this lab, you will:

-- Create a User Profile Page to manage account information
+- Create a User Profile Page to manage account information.
-- Add Navigation Bar Entries for accessing the profile and related pages
+- Add Navigation Bar Entries for accessing the profile and related pages.
-- Create and Manage forms to update user details and reset passwords
+- Create and Manage forms to update user details and reset passwords.
-- Implement RESTful Services for handling profile pictures and integrating them into the app
+- Implement RESTful Services for handling profile pictures and integrating them into the app.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application